maythamfahmi/YouTuber/README.md

 ## Contributing

 I need your help, so if you have good knowledge of C# and Cryptography just grab one of the issues and add a pull request.
-The same is valid, if you have idea for improvement, adding new feature or even documentation improvement and enhancement, you are more than welcome to contribute.
+The same is valid, if you have ideas for improvement, adding new features, or even documentation improvement and enhancement, you are more than welcome to contribute.

 ### How to contribute: